Remote access to the desktop Linux with SSL encryption: x11vnc + SSVNC client

 We finished with the server.
 We proceed with the installation of the client.

 - Installation and use of the client SSVNC

-In the row for "ServerCert" we have to load our certificate "cacert.pem."
-When we did that we can click on the "Done" and return to the previous screen.
-Here we must first enter the IP address or hostname of our server in the line.
+In the row for "ServerCert" we load our certificate "cacert.pem".
+When we will have done we can click the "Done" and return to the previous screen.
+Here we must first enter the IP address or hostname of the server into our line.
 You'll have to find yourself qulcosa like this:

 And the client will connect to the server and acquire the certificate from the server: